mattcarlotta/react-smde/README.md

 Please note that setting a `debounceSuggestions` lower than `300`ms will disable the loading indicator -- this is useful if the returned data remains static.

-For example a dynamic data set, see the [Demo](#demo) example above, otherwise here's a static data example:
+For a dynamic data set example, see the [Demo](#demo) example above, otherwise here's a static data example:

 ```jsx
 import React, { Component } from "react";